abhivali/ThesisCodes/README.md

 2. Particle linear swelling model
 3. Implementation of Bi-linear isotropic Elastoplastic bond model

-Python code corresponding to the application of resistance network method to the assembly of particles:
+Python code corresponding to the application of
+1. Resistance network method to the assembly of particles
+2. Kinematic homogenization using pyfedic python module